jdrco/socker/README.md

 # Socker

-This project contains a simple socket-based client-server application.
+This project contains a simple socket-based client-server chat application.
 The client and server programs are written in C and utilize a common utility module.

 ## Getting Started